RenderToolbox/mMitsuba/README.md

 These examples reproduce scenes from section 6 of the [Mitsuba documentation](https://www.mitsuba-renderer.org/docs.html) (version 0.5.0).

 # The API
-The mMitsuba API is based on a Elements and Properties.
+The mMitsuba API is based on Elements and Properties.
 These are written as Matlab [Classes](http://www.mathworks.com/help/matlab/object-oriented-programming.html).

 In general, you create objects and specify their names, types, values, etc.  Then the objects take care of writing well-formatted Mitsuba syntax to an XML file.